gwint/DecisionTreeClassifier/README.md

 <br>
 [This article](https://engineering.purdue.edu/~landgreb/SMC91.pdf) has more information on the theory behind decision trees learning.

+## Okay, I know what a decision tree is, but what does it have to do with this project?

 ## How to run:

 First compile using: